-- Note 1: Professional qualifications and experience: Explain the professional qualifications and experience of individual directors and supervisors.
+Note 1: Professional qualifications and experience: Explain the professional qualifications and experience of individual directors and supervisors.
 If members of the Audit Committee have expertise in accounting or finance, their accounting or financial background and work experience shall be explained.
-Additionally, it is required to indicate if they are involved in any circumstance stipulated in Article 30 of the Company Act. - Note 2: The independence status of independent directors shall be explained, including but not limited to the followings: Whether the independent directors themselves, spouses and relatives within the second degree of kinship serve as directors, supervisors or employees of the Company or its affiliates; shares of the Company held by independent directors themselves, spouses and relatives within the second degree of kinship (or in the name of others) and shareholding ratios; whether they serve as directors, supervisors or employees of companies having specific relation with the Company (with reference to the provisions of Article 3, Paragraph 1, Subparagraphs 5-8 of "Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies"); remuneration amount obtained from services provided for the Company or its affiliates in recent 2 years, involving commerce, law, finance and accounting, etc.
+Additionally, it is required to indicate if they are involved in any circumstance stipulated in Article 30 of the Company Act.

+Note 2: The independence status of independent directors shall be explained, including but not limited to the followings: Whether the independent directors themselves, spouses and relatives within the second degree of kinship serve as directors, supervisors or employees of the Company or its affiliates; shares of the Company held by independent directors themselves, spouses and relatives within the second degree of kinship (or in the name of others) and shareholding ratios; whether they serve as directors, supervisors or employees of companies having specific relation with the Company (with reference to the provisions of Article 3, Paragraph 1, Subparagraphs 5-8 of "Measures for Setting of Independent Directors of Public Companies and Matters to Follow"); remuneration amount obtained from services provided for the Company or its affiliates in recent 2 years, involving commerce, law, finance and accounting, etc.